 Description Histologically confirmed melanomas are re-excised, with additional clinical margins determined by Breslow thickness.
-Lesions with histological staging AJCC T1b or higher are referred to an appropriately trained and experienced surgical specialist for consideration of SNB staging at the time of the re-excision see Quality Statement 5.3 .
+Lesions with histological staging AJCC T1b or higher are referred to an appropriately trained and experienced surgical specialist for consideration of SNB staging at the time of the re-excision (see Quality Statement 5.3 ).
 Rationale Wide excision with evidence-based clinical margins aims to provide enduring local control and cure patients without occult lymphatic or haematogenous spread.
-Excision margins for invasive melanoma are evidence based, with data from multiple prospective RCTs Veronesi et al 1988, 1991; Balch et al 1993; Cohn- Cedermark et al 2000; Khayat et al 2003; Utjés et al 2019 .
+Excision margins for invasive melanoma are evidence based, with data from multiple prospective RCTs (Veronesi et al 1988, 1991; Balch et al 1993; Cohn- Cedermark et al 2000; Khayat et al 2003; Utjés et al 2019).
+These were measured margins often from a scar after a complete excision though did include some residual melanoma.
+There are no randomised control trials to assess safe pathological margins.
+Decisions as to need for a further re-excision if the wide local excision has residual melanoma should be based on the initial pathology, margins already achieved and patient factors.
 Generally, these studies have excluded head, neck and acral melanoma.
-Excision margins for invasive melanoma of less than 1 cm are associated with higher local, regional and distant recurrence rates Haydu et al 2016; MacKenzie et al 2016 .
-For melanoma 2 mm or less, there is not strong evidence that margins >1 cm improve local recurrence or survival Veronesi et al 1991 .
-Excision margins >2 cm for melanoma do not appear to influence survival Utjés et al 2019; Cohn-Cedermark et al 2000 .
+Amelanotic melanoma and desmoplastic may need wider excision as the margin can be difficult to see clinically.
+Excision margins for invasive melanoma of less than 1 cm are associated with higher local, regional and distant recurrence rates (Haydu et al 2016; MacKenzie et al 2016).
+For melanoma 2 mm or less, there is not strong evidence that margins >1 cm improve local recurrence or survival (Veronesi et al 1991).
+A large multicentre trial is currently underway after an initial feasibility study (Moncrieff et al 2018).
+Excision margins >2 cm for melanoma do not appear to influence survival (Utjés et al 2019; Cohn-Cedermark et al 2000).
 Evidence for depth of excision in invasive melanoma is less robust, but expert consensus is that this should include tissue down to but not including deep fascia unless this is clinically involved.
-For subungual melanoma, difficulty in obtaining adequate deep margin has led to the recommendation for amputation at the next proximal interphalangeal joint.
-There is some evidence that more conservative surgery may give equivalent results in MIS of the nail unit Cochran et al 2014; Duarte et al 2015.
-For T1b and thicker melanomas, SNB is the best staging and prognostic test.
-It allows potential access to adjuvant immune or targeted therapy and may confer a survival advantage in some patients.
+For subungual melanoma, difficulty in obtaining adequate deep margins has led to the recommendation for amputation at the next proximal interphalangeal joint.
+There is some evidence that more conservative surgery may give equivalent results in MIS of the nail unit (Cochran et al 2014; Duarte et al 2015).